timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 Byte | Meaning
 ---- | -------
-0 | together with byte 1 represent the pressure of the braking system 1 | together with byte 0 represent the pressure of the braking system 2 | brake siwtch ON/OFF, information contained in bit 0 (MSB, from left) 3 | Not changing
+0 & 1 | together with byte 1 represent the pressure of the braking system
+2 | brake siwtch ON/OFF, information contained in bit 0 (MSB, from left)
+3 | Not changing
 4 | Not changing